Formalising the Use of the Activation Function in Neural Inference: Discussion

 \subsection{Energy-Based Learning}

 Recently, a broad theory of machine learning and inference has been formulated in an energy-based framework\textemdash in particular, a paradigm based on energy minimisation has been proposed in \cite{EBL2006}, where choosing a network configuration that minimises energy is equivalent to finding an output that minimises loss.
+These follow on older ideas where free energy minimisation is employed in statistical learning, such as the Boltzmann machine or spin glass models.
 Here, the energy of a configuration is used as a penalty, following the idea that physical systems seek to minimise free energy and that this underlies the stability of a given state.
 This appeals to statistical mechanical ideas about energy minimisation, which we have already used in discussing the Ising model\textemdash the configuration chosen by a system always obeys a minimisation principle.
 As such, this can be used as a measurement of error, where we designate high energy states as being incorrect in both the physical and statistical sense.

 A useful way of thinking about the idea of free energy minimisation is that free energy is defined as

 For clamped energy levels, clearly, maximising entropy is equivalent to minimising free energy, since